Ali Bongo: Second term

 On 7 January 2019, soldiers in Gabon launched a coup d'etat attempt.
 The coup attempt failed, and the government successfully re-asserted control.
 The coup may not have actually happened though, as has been reported by critics, and could have been used as a tactic by the government to gain support.

 As a result of Bongo's medically induced absence from politics, Gabon has witnessed the proliferation of official corruption targeting foreign-owned businesses.

 In early January 2020, the Senate and National Assembly passed a constitutional reform that would allow the president to appoint one-third of senators in place of elections, among other changes.

+In March 2021, the Global Center on Adaptation (GCA) announced a memorandum of understanding with the African Adaptation Initiative, which it described as being championed by Bongo, to advance climate-adaptation efforts in Africa.
+GCA's leadership page later listed Bongo as a member of its Advisory Board.

 In October 2021, Bongo was named in the Pandora Papers leak as having controlled two shell companies in the British Virgin Islands.